DenislavGoranov/SU-Back-End-Workshop-Express-Handlebars/README.md

 Ownership Control → Only the owner of a movie can edit, delete, or attach additional details.

 Authentication → Includes login, registration, and error handling for secure usage.

+### 🚀 Run the project
+1. 'npm install' - install dependencies
+2. 'npm run dev' - start the program
+3. 'http://localhost:5000' - open your browser and navigate to
+4. Make sure MongoDB is installed and running locally on your machine.